By Laura Toraldo

-(April 25, 2017 — Baltimore, Maryland) A new University of Maryland–Baltimore program is helping West Baltimore students tap into their potential.
+(April 25, 2017 — BALTIMORE, Md.)
+A new University of Maryland–Baltimore program is helping West Baltimore students tap into their potential.

 Launched in October 2015, the UMB CURE Scholars Program is the first middle school program of its kind.